zalando/tailor/README.md

 ## Options

 * `fetchContext(request)` - Function that returns a promise of the context, that is an object that maps fragment id to fragment url, to be able to override urls of the fragments on the page, defaults to `Promise.resolve({})`
-* `fetchTemplate(request, parseTemplate)` - Function that should fetch the template, call `parseTemplate` and return a promise of the result.
+* `fetchTemplate(request, parseTemplate, eventEmitter)` - Function that should fetch the template, call `parseTemplate` and return a promise of the result.
 Useful to implement your own way to retrieve and cache the templates, e.g. from s3.
-Default implementation [`lib/fetch-template.js`](https://github.com/zalando/tailor/blob/master/lib/fetch-template.js) fetches the template from  the file system
+Default implementation [`lib/fetch-template.js`](https://github.com/zalando/tailor/blob/master/lib/fetch-template.js) fetches the template from  the file system.
+`eventEmitter` allow you to emit your own events that you can catch like native [Tailor events](https://github.com/zalando/tailor/blob/master/docs/Events.md).
 * `templatesPath` - To specify the path where the templates are stored locally, Defaults to `/templates/`
 * `fragmentTag` - Name of the fragment tag, defaults to `fragment`
 * `handledTags` - An array of custom tags, check [`tests/handle-tag`](https://github.com/zalando/tailor/blob/master/tests/handle-tag.js) for more info